Brand Fonts & How To Choose Fonts for Your Brand

 Finding the right weight, spacing and size of a font can initially prove difficult.
 The key factors are to promote great readability while also looking fantastic.

 In general, your headings should be larger than body text at 20px+, body font size being around 16px and lastly any secondary text slightly smaller at around 14px.
-This should vary dependant on what media you are producing, when you choose your fonts you’ll be able to find the optimum text size needed to create the best display.
+This will vary dependant on what media you are producing.
+When you choose your fonts you’ll be able to find the optimum text size needed to create the best display.

 Know how to pair fonts together